sofiaschn/lol-injector/README.md

 Remember that you may need to set abi.vsyscall32=0, depending on how you installed the game.
 If you do, create a .sh file (for example, launch.sh) that sets vsyscall32 and then calls the executable.

+# Security

+The executable does not edit the League client files or its process memory, only the Riot Games Service launcher.
+It also detaches itself and removes any trace of injection before the League client is finished loading.

+Because of this, I'm pretty certain it is safe to do and would not be detected as "cheating" by the League of Legends Anti-Cheat.
+However, there is no guarantee of this, only my own speculation.
+So far, no problems have been reported.

 # Building

 To build on Linux, you will need the frida-core library available [here](https://github.com/frida/frida/releases/download/15.1.17/frida-core-devkit-15.1.17-linux-x86.tar.xz).
 After downloading it, save it in the lib/frida-core-x86 folder and extract it.